Skip to content

 No one leaves Clemson a stranger to success.
 Come meet our vibrant community of dedicated students, faculty and staff.
 Once you walk through campus and listen to the carillon play, you’ll understand why Clemson alumni hear the bells and feel like they’re being called home.

-Visit Clemson Apply for Admission Cost and Aid
+Visit Clemson Apply for Admission

 Three female students and two male students gather on a sidewalk on campus in front of the Amphitheater and the Cooper Library Reflection Pond.

-University President Jim Clements congratulates a female student on stage at the doctoral hooding ceremony.
+University President Jim Clements congratulates a female student on stage at the doctoral ceremony.
 Both are wearing purple academic regalia.

 James Barker sketch of Sikes Hall